A Place to Belong

 Bethany – Discovering Truth

 Bethany has two passions: Materials Engineering and Crime and Security.
-HTX was the merger of both, and was a match made in heaven for her.
+HTX merges both, and is a match made in heaven for her.

 “The Women of S.R.I.”, a Japanese forensic drama that is a favourite of Bethany’s.
 (Photo credit: Bethany Chong)